 - In Captivity, the main characters watch a sepia-toned video tape of the killer being molested by, and then killing his mother.
 Later, a similar video shows that the killer's brother was present.

 - Averted in The Conversation - being a movie all about surveillance, all the security camera shots are accurate.
 In fact, it inverts it in that the normal camera sometimes behaves more like a security camera, though it's possible that the main character is under surveillance and we're seeing the footage.
+Similarly the 2013 movie Closed Circuit also features this, with the title referring to London's system of cameras.

 - Averted for laughs in The Distinguished Gentleman, where an Engineered Public Confession was captured with a camera lying sideways.
 The payoff: everyone has to lean their head a bit to see the confession when it's played out, until someone actually gets the idea to turn the TV sideways.